anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 In this section, we will see how to render an array of objects into a table and build a chart based on this table.

-Let us take an object containing a list of coffee production countries and annual production of each country.
+Let us take an object containing a list of coffee producing countries and annual production of each country.
 We want to display a simple table with countries coffee production in 2017 and build a pie chart with  percentage value for each country.

 This is how our result document will look like:

 .. image:: ../../_static/img/document-generation/pie-chart-result-small.png
     :alt: Pie chart result

-You can download the source document and the result document for this example in `pie and clustered columns charts demo <./demos.html#tables>`_.
+You can download the source document and the result document for this example in the `pie and clustered columns charts demo <./demos.html#tables>`_.
 Description of the example is below.

 JSON representation of the object: